isaac-sim/IsaacLab/docs/source/tutorials_envs/02_wrappers.rst

 Wrapper for recording videos
 ----------------------------

-The :class:`gym.wrappers.RecordVideo <gym:RecordVideo>` wrapper can be used to record videos of the environment.
+The :class:`gymnasium.wrappers.RecordVideo` wrapper can be used to record videos of the environment.
 The wrapper takes a ``video_dir`` argument, which specifies where to save the videos.
 The videos are saved in `mp4 <https://en.wikipedia.org/wiki/MP4_file_format>`__ format at specified intervals for specified number of environment steps or episodes.